- 1 Week trek

 Basic Medical & First Aid kit.

-Travel insurance cum Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
-It covers your trek as well as your itinerary for a duration of 10 days.
+Travel cum Medical Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age) for a duration of 7 days.

-Transportation from Srinagar airport to trek base Shutkari, and from trek end point Naranag to Srinagar back. ₹ 3000 one way for a Tata Sumo and can accommodate up to 6 persons.
+Transportation from Srinagar airport to trek base Sitkari, and from trek end point Naranag to Srinagar back. ₹ 4500 by a Tata Sumo (Non AC) one way.

 Any tip/gratuity to the HT supports staff.